-My name is Carol Moore, and I am the Senior Vice President and Assistant General Counsel of Resurgent Capital Services.
-Resurgent was established in 1998 and is the master servicer for a group of affiliated debt buyers and some original issuers of credit.
-Headquartered in Greenville, South Carolina, Resurgent has just over 500 employees in 4 offices to handle the services the company provides for its clients.
+Resurgent is the master servicer for a group of affiliated debt buyers as well as unaffiliated original issuers of credit.
+Headquartered in Greenville, South Carolina, Resurgent has approximately 500 employees in 4 offices to handle the services the company provides for its clients.

-In 2009, Resurgent filed 251,144 proofs of claim on behalf of its clients, the majority of which related to credit card accounts.
-Slightly less than 1% of claims filed by Resurgent received any sort of objection; and, of those objections, even fewer -- only point YYY% -- were actually upheld.
+In 2009, Resurgent filed 251,144 proofs of claim on behalf of its clients.
+The majority of these claims related to credit card accounts.
+Slightly less than 1% of the claims filed by Resurgent received any sort of objection; of those objections, only about 26% were actually upheld.
+A table showing a breakdown of objections by type has been submitted under separate cover.

 Our understanding is that the general intent of the proposed amendments is to enhance the ability of debtors to understand the claims filed and ensure that they in fact belong to that debtor and, more specifically, to address a perceived problem of inadequate documentation of claims, especially those filed by bulk purchasers.
 Resurgent believes that all parties to a bankruptcy case benefit from accuracy and completeness in filed claims and supports efforts to increase the effectiveness and efficiency of the bankruptcy process.
-However, Resurgent's experience in filing large numbers of claims with very low numbers of successful objections suggests that the process currently in place is providing that needed accuracy and completeness-that the current system (with the debtor objecting when they have cause to) already provides the appropriate checks and balances.
+However, Resurgent's experience in filing large numbers of claims with very low numbers of successful objections suggests that the process currently in place is providing that needed accuracy and Mr. John K. Rabiej February 16, 2010 Page | 2 completeness-that the current system (with the debtor objecting when they have cause to) already provides the appropriate checks and balances.

-Resurgent believes that in reviewing proposed changes to the Bankruptcy process, the needs of debtors, the Court and creditors must all be considered.
+In reviewing proposed changes to the Bankruptcy process, the needs of debtors, the Court and creditors must all be considered.
 It is critical that changes take account of the way in which business is conducted, to permit creditors a practically achievable method to pursue claims to which they are legally entitled.
 Resurgent's concern is that, as currently drafted, the proposed Amendments would impose a substantial burden on creditors, both original issuers and subsequent purchasers, without a concomitant substantial benefit to debtors, the Court and creditors.

-The proposed Amendment would result in adding thousands of documents to court dockets to support 100% of claims filed, when only a small fraction of claims are questioned and an even smaller number seem to need such support.
-In addition, because of privacy restrictions, the statements attached would in most cases require extensive often manual redaction, which is time consuming and burdensome.
+The proposed Amendment would result in adding thousands of documents to court dockets to support 100% of claims filed, when the data indicate that only a small fraction of claims are questioned, and an even smaller number seem to need such support.

-B) Attachment of a Copy of the Last Pre-Petition Statement to the Proof of Claim
+Attachment of a Copy of the Last Pre-Petition Statement to the Proof of Claim